Convergence of random walks to Brownian motion on cubical complexes: Brownian motion on cubical complexes

-The measure on paths determined by equation~$\eqref{equ:BM_treespace}$ corresponds to the `physical' diffusion of particles on tree-space: within each orthant particles diffuse as in Euclidean space, and when a particle hits a codimension-$1$ boundary it moves with equal probability into each neighbouring orthant.
-These properties can be proved formally, but they essentially follow from the symmetry of the probability measure $\brownian{\treespace{N}}$ under permutation of the indices $\vec{j}$.
-For example, consider how particles behave near orthant boundaries.
-If $A\subset\paths{\treespace{N}}$ is a set of paths such that each path crosses a particular codimension-$1$ boundary into a certain orthant $\orthant_\tau$, then the same probability is given to a set $A'$ where each path $\eta'\in A'$ is identical to a path in $A$ in the sense that $\drop(\eta)=\drop(\eta')$ but the paths in $A'$ cross into an orthant $\orthant_{\tau'}$ where $\tau'$ is related to $\tau$ by nearest neighbour interchange in the codimension-$1$ boundary.
-It follows that for $0<t<t_0$ the position $Z(t)\in\treespace{N}$ of a particle along a path sampled from $\brownian{\treespace{N}}$ is a well-defined Markov process.
+The measure on paths determined by equation~$\eqref{equ:BrownianX}$ corresponds to the diffusion of particles on the cubical complex $X$ defined in the Introduction.
+The projection map $\drop$ ensures that within each $n$-cube the paths of diffusing particles correspond to sample paths in Euclidean space.
+On the other hand, the distribution on the walks on $G_X$ determined by the probabilities $p(\vec{w})$ ensures that when a particle hits a codimension-$1$ boundary it moves with equal probability into each neighbouring $n$-cube.
+More specifically, using equation~$\eqref{equ:BrownianX}$, it is easy to show that if $\eta$ is sampled from $\brownian{X}$, then $\pr{\eta\in \widehat{C}_{\vec{f}}^{\vec{w}}\given \eta\in \widehat{C}_{\vec{f}}} = p(\vec{w})$.
+It follows that for $0<t<t_0$ the position $Z(t)\in X$ of a particle along a path sampled from $\brownian{X}$ is a well-defined Markov process.
+In fact, it is possible to write down an explicit formula for the transition kernel of the Markov process, as given in Definition~\ref{def:trans_kernel} later.

-Brin and Kifer~\cite{brin01} proved existence of Brownian motion on certain $2$-dimensional Euclidean complexes.
-Their proof, in contrast to Lemma~\ref{lem:exists}, constructs a Markov transition kernel starting from the definition of the `physical' diffusion process above.
-Their proof is similar to the proof of Lemma~\ref{lem:planeseq} above, in that it shows there are finitely many intersections between any Brownian sample path and successive codimension-$1$ regions, although it does not consider the possibility that sample paths could wind with increasing speed around codimension-$2$ points while still being bounded away from them.
-We have adopted a different approach by employing the projection map $\drop$ to construct Brownian motion as an explicit probability measure on sample paths, before interpreting this in terms of a Markov process on $\treespace{N}$.
-This approach is more useful in order to prove convergence of random walks, as it enables us to base this proof on convergence in Euclidean space.